Countryside Chicken and Waffles are made with a Maryland seasoning on a sautéed chicken thigh, chili honey and tucked between homemade waffles.

 Ok, so here’s the scoop on this ‘crazy fun’ video; I am a Rookie Filmmaker, a wanna be producer for visual storytelling!

-I created the story for this video, chose the menu, set the stage, operated all cameras, while being in the stories; except for the actual hike in the woods.
+I created the story for this video, chose the menu, set the stage, operated all cameras, while being in the stories; except for the actual hike in the woods, I had a TV cameraman friend shoot that part.

 Chicken and Waffles Make A Great Picnic Sandwich